Granola Breakfast Tarts with Yogurt + Berries (Gluten Free + Vegan Option)

-These Granola Crust Breakfast Tarts are topped with Greek yogurt and fresh berries for a fun and filling breakfast!
+These Granola Breakfast Tarts are topped with yogurt and fresh berries for a fun and filling breakfast!
 This gluten-free and refined sugar-free twist on a classic parfait looks beautiful and tastes even better.

 I have a granola infatuation, and I’m constantly dreaming up new flavors and new ways to use granola for every purpose.
 If you’re a regular around here, that’s no surprise – you’ve seen a whole bunch of granola recipes over the years.

-To be honest, I’m surprised these granola crust breakfast tarts haven’t come along sooner, considering they have a whole lot of granola goodness going for them, and they’re a twist on my favorite breakfast: Greek yogurt, berries, and homemade granola.
+To be honest, I’m surprised these granola crust breakfast tarts haven’t come along sooner, considering they have a whole lot of granola goodness going for them, and they’re a twist on my favorite breakfast: yogurt, berries, and homemade granola.

-In addition to the classic oats, almond flour and tapioca flour help the crust get super crispy, while also giving some structure to the tart crust so they’ll hold up when you take them out of the pan.
+In addition to the classic oats, almond flour and tapioca flour help the crust get super crispy, while also giving some structure to the breakfast tart crust so they’ll hold up when you take them out of the pan.
 Coconut sugar, salt, and cinnamon add a hint of sweetness and warmth.

-Make these all at once and serve for a brunch get together, or make the granola crusts and stock them in the fridge for a quick-to-put-together breakfast on rushed mornings.
+You can make these all at once and serve for a brunch get together, or make the granola crusts and stock them in the fridge for a quick-to-put-together breakfast on rushed mornings.
 And if you’re into not-too-sweet desserts?
 These breakfast tarts can star at the end of your day, too.
 Enjoy!

 Remember to #bakerita if you try the recipe!Print